meteocima/wrfda-runner-hpc/readme.md

 Remember to always call `ulimit -s unlimited` before calling `wrfda-runner` scripts, bacause it's needed by WRF.

-The script calls `wrfda-runner` without specifing any date arguments, this indicates `wrfda-runner` to read dates and config file path from a file called `inputs/arguments.txt` with following format:
+The script calls `wrfda-runner` without speciyfing any date arguments, this indicates `wrfda-runner` to read dates and config file path from a file called `inputs/arguments.txt` with following format: